Coder-Jat/hacktoberfest2022/README.md

 ### **Where to make Pull request?**
 __ __
-#### Pull requests can be made in any GITHUB/GITLAB hosted project that’s participating in   Hacktoberfest (look for the “hacktoberfest” topic
+#### Pull requests can be made in any GITHUB/GITLAB hosted project that’s participating in   Hacktoberfest (look for the “HACKTOBERFEST 2022” topic)
 ###  **When does it count?**
 __ __
 #### Project maintainers must accept your pull/merge requests for them to count toward your total